Your cover letter is the introduction to your CV.

 Sentences beginning with ‘I’

 It is redundant to use phrases starting with the word ‘I’.
 This is another type of common error that most applicants use in their cover letters.
-Due to constant use of the word ‘I’, the reader may lose his interest in reading the letter.
+Due to the constant use of the word ‘I’, the reader may lose interest in reading the letter.
 In this case, the candidates can try to use different words or start the sentence with any word other than ‘I’.

-Example – A key method in avoiding use of the word ‘I’ is to change the structure or formation of the sentence in such a way that it does not start with the word ‘I’
+Example – A key method in avoiding the use of the word ‘I’ is to change the structure or formation of the sentence in such a way that it does not start with the word ‘I’

 I feel that…